SERMONAUDIO TIP New HIFI Support for Higher Bitrate Audio+Video!

-HIFI-Enabling your broadcaster account will now allow you to upload MP3s encoded at up to 64kbps bitrate and Videos encoded at up to 340kbps bitrate.
-For live webcasters, you can now select higher bitrates for both audio and video webcasts.
+HIFI-Enabling your broadcaster account quadruples your bitrate for MP3s to 64kbps and videos to 1Mbps bitrate.
+This applies to live webcasters as well -- you can now select higher bitrates for both audio and video webcasts.

-64kbps Update 11/6/09!
+64kbps Audio Update!
 We have increased the maximum allowable bitrate for AUDIO MP3s to 64kbps.
 Auto-conversion will still work if you upload at any bitrate.
-We have found that setting your sample rate to 44khz sounds best.
-But please be sure to use MONO for all MP3 uploads for optimum quality.
-Attention Radio Stations: get your high-quality 64kbps programming content directly from SermonAudio.com!
+We have found that setting your sample rate to 44khz and MONO sounds best.

-16kbps Auto-Generate.
-When uploading HIFI audio content, the system will automatically generate a lower-bitrate version of the MP3 (16kbps) for dialup users.
+Lower Bitrate Auto-Generate!
+As a courtesy, when uploading HIFI audio or video content, the system will automatically generate a lower-bitrate version of the MP3 (16kbps) or MP4 (150kbps) for users with slower connections or mobile users.

 Affordable!
 A single flat-fee of $10/month (added to your base monthly fee) HIFI-enables your account for ALL media content including MP3s, videos, and live webcasts!
 There are no additional fees related to HIFI-enabled content.
 But please note that you must keep the HIFI option enabled to access any previously-uploaded HIFI content.

 Encoding with HIFI.
 Please refer to the relevant HELP pages for updated information on encoding bitrates.
-To learn more about encoding MP3s and Videos with HIFI bitrates, please click here..
-To learn more about using HIFI bitrates for live webcasts, please refer to STEP #6 and STEP #11 on this page..
+To learn more about encoding MP3s and Videos with HIFI bitrates, please click here, or click here for help with live webcasts.

 Subset Filters.
 You can easily find HIFI content by selecting the HIFI-Only subset filter in any sermon listing.
 To learn more about subset filters, please click here…